mDalessandro/hrr16-velociraptors/README.md

     will automatically check the availability of the inputted identifier name.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   > User Cody Daig provides us with some very valuable insight from a user perspective.
 He says,
     "I was in the process of tracking a tornado with my bros, and got lost in the storm!
 Luckily,
     I was already signed up with [NAME], so my bros were able to guide me out of the darkness."

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
   > Check out our app at: [DEPLOYMENT_URL]